shaferskylar99/premierleague2020-2021/README.md

 ## 4. Parking the Bus or Playing the Game: Top Teams and Relegation Candidates

-## 5. If you want to punch above your weight, bring a unique gameplan.
+## 5. If You Want to Punch Above Your Weight, Bring a Unique Gameplan.